How To Make Money Blogging to Pay for Travel

 - Establish a ‘voice’ to attract return readers and also to enjoy your writing

-I know what you might be thinking, this ‘Guide to Making Money Blogging’ is too high level.
+I know what you might be thinking, this ‘Guide to Making Money Blogging’ is too high a level.
 You’re right, to go into fine detail would require an entire book.
-But I wish I knew some of this before I started blogging and travelling.
+But I wish I knew some of this before I started blogging and traveling.
 These fundamental concepts will help guide your more detailed research.
 Research?
 Yes, there’s much to learn about oh-so-many blogging topics.

 That said, I’d like to cap this off with a few examples.
 Have a look at each and think about the following questions: